Aeration is the defined as “The process by which air is passed through, mixed with or dissolved in a liquid or substance.”

 Marshmallow was originally used in France as a medicine called Pate de Guimauve, previously in had been used by the Romans & Greeks as both a laxative & for healing wounds.
 However, its name is derived from the fact it was originally produced using the syrups from the roots of the Marshmallow Plant, Althaea Officinalis that were then beaten up with Sugar & Eggs.

 It is considered to be a confectionery because of the relatively high sugar content (circa 75%).
-For biscuits, it is generally a sugar syrup which is then aerated to create a stable foam.
+For marshmallow biscuits, it is generally a sugar syrup which is then aerated to create a stable foam.
 It can be a mixture of Sugar, Glucose Syrup and or Invert Syrup, a Stabiliser (Gelatine / Egg Albumin/Agar Agar), Colours & Flavours.
 Other stabilising / whipping agents such as Pectin, Agar & Starch are also used within the wider confectionery world

 Its main function is to provide sweetness within the marshmallow & to ensure the overall finished solids are high enough.
 Sugar is normally dissolved with the Syrup & Water in the cooking stage.
 If too much sugar is added to the recipe then the finished product can be “grainy “as the sugar crystallises out of solution.
 The balance of Sugar & Syrup is sometimes referred to the “doctor solids” & affects the overall finished texture

 This is a very important ingredient & provides the liquid medium in which the “foam” is created.
-Traditionally confectioners use a 40 DE Glucose but within biscuits it is generally 63 DE due to cost & increased sweetness isn’t any issue.
+Traditionally confectioners use a 40 DE Glucose but within marshmallow biscuits, it is generally 63 DE due to cost & increased sweetness isn’t any issue.
 The type of glucose & particularly the level of Invert Sugar within the syrup has a strong bearing on the finished texture of the product.
 The higher the invert the softer the mallow will be, however, cost & shelf life is normally prohibitive

 This comes in two types – Bovine (original Cow hide & bones) & Suilline (Pigskin).
 Bovine is more plentiful & hence cheaper, but it doesn’t have the same capacity to hold air as well as Suilline.
 Suilline thus gives higher whipping characteristics but with added costs.
 The strength of the gel is normally measured on a scale whose units are called Bloom, they normally range from 50 Bloom which is used as a fixative on camera films to 360 bloom which is use in the pharmaceutical / confectionery industries.